 Planning for inclement weather!

 Often the last consideration for event planners is making provision for the children’s entertainer.
-The priority is sorting out the main arena, car parking, catering, toilets etc. Hiring in children’s entertainment is included in the budget but little thought is given to the practicalities necessary for the performers / entertainers to do their job effectively in outdoor conditions.
+The priority is sorting out the main arena, car parking, catering, toilets etc. Children’s entertainment is included in the budget but little thought is given to the practicalities necessary for the performers / entertainers to do their job effectively in outdoor conditions.

 What happens if it rains?